egonw/bioschemas-for-mortals/paper/paper.md

 | Should-have | Harmonise where the menus are; don't bury links to help inside paragraphs \- if its the only way to reach it | Hard |  |
 | Could-have | Make desktop view wider to accommodate left side menu | Hard | Need mobile view to have equivalent |

-New content for Bioschemas website proposed
+Table 3: New content for Bioschemas website proposed

 | Priority | Summary | Implementation Difficulty | Comment |
 | :---- | :---- | :---- | :---- |
 | Must-have | Infographic why to use Bioschemas for mortals | Medium | See Task 8, could go on home or about page somewhere |